Verb Forms in English

 Verb Forms List (A to Z)

-Forms of verb that remain the same in all forms
+Verb Forms that remain the same in all forms

 As we know that verbs changes to describe the time of action of the subject by adding some suffix in its root verbs.
 But, some verbs are used in their main or base form.
 These verbs remain the same in the Simple Past and Past Participles form.

-Some More Examples of Verb Forms Used in Sentences
+Some Examples of Verb Forms Used in Sentences

 - I am going to school.